vryy/4C/CONTRIBUTING.md

 ### Create a GitLab Issue

-It highly recommend to open an issue when planning any change to BACI.
-The issue needs to be openend when starting to work on something, not after working on it and just prior to creating the merge request.
+It is highly recommended to open an issue, when planning any change to Baci.
+It is good practice to open the issues when starting to work on something (and not after working on it or just prior to create the merge request).

 Navigate to BACI's [GitLab Issues page](https://gitlab.lrz.de/baci/baci/issues) and create a new issue.
 The issue can be used for any number of things &mdash; reporting a bug, suggesting an enhancement, posing a question, etc.